Tabith Awal

 Tabith Mohammed Awal (তাবিথ মোহাম্মদ আউয়াল; born 20 February 1979) is a Bangladeshi activist, businessman.
 He is currently serving as the president of Bangladesh Football Federation (BFF).
 He is the son of politician Abdul Awal Mintoo.

 Early life and education

+Tabith Mohammed Awal was born on 20 February 1979 in a Muslim family of Bangladesh.
+His father, Abdul Awal Mintoo, a businessman of Bangladesh and Mother, Nasreen Fatema Awal, is known as a social worker.
+Tabith is the oldest of two brothers, Tafsir Mohammed Awal and Tajwar Mohammed Awal.

-Tabith graduated from George Washington University, in D.c.
-USA.
-There he obtained combined degree in BBA in Management Information System and M.Sc. in Information System Technology.
-Returning to the country, Tabith focused on politics and social service.
-Tabith eventually involved himself in various social activities including increasing the civic facilities of Dhaka and also focused on improving the quality of life of the slum dwellers.
-Additionally, Tabith began working in various fields including agriculture, climate change, waste management of the country through his company Multimode Group.
+Tabith graduated from George Washington University, in Washington, D.C., U.S. There he obtained combined degree in BBA in Management Information System and M.Sc. in Information System Technology.

 Career

 Political career

 Tabith is a Bangladesh Nationalist Party (BNP) politician and was the mayoral candidate of BNP in Dhaka North City Corporation 2015 and 2020 elections.